-Dennis and Carol both appear to have seen quite a bit of success within the network marketing space over the years and there were no alarming red flags about them or their previous companies during my research.
-The companies products are distributed through the multi level marketing business model in the United States and (for a premium) on various online stores such as Amazon.
+The founders of the company, Dennis and Carol Berardi, both appear to have seen quite a bit of success within the network marketing space over the years and there were no alarming red flags about them or their previous companies during my research.
+The company is based in the United States and (for a premium) on various online stores such as Amazon.

 Pet Care Products

 The core focus of the Life’s Abundance (LA) product range is dog and cat food, supplements, treats and other related pet care products.
 They claim these products are of a superior quality, inspired by nature and informed by science.
 I want to make it very clear that I am not a dog food or animal expert and I’ve never purchased this stuff so I cannot tell you how great it is.

 That said, I like how much information they give people on their website and there are tons of good reviews online.
 Given how long these products have been around and some of the genuine third part reviews I’ve come across, it’s safe to say they must be doing something right.
 According to the website, Dr. Jane Bicks is the chief product formulator and is an animal lover who is passionate about providing quality products for our furry friends.
 I couldn’t find anything to suggest this wasn’t the case.